By Guest Contributor Cleaning Tips • Tips and Tricks 3 Comments

 - If the stain is on a piece of clothing you can put the garment in the freezer.
 When the glue is frozen solid you should be able to break most of it off, treat any remaining stain with your handy dandy adhesive remover, and pop it in the washing machine.
 For other fabrics use adhesive remover and then the warm water solution we talked about above.

-- Using an or a sandwich bag full of ice try to freeze some of the adhesive.
+- Using an ice pack or a sandwich bag full of ice try to freeze some of the adhesive.

 - Follow the directions on the bottle of commercial adhesive remover and use appropriately.